azharlabs/papert-code/docs/index.md

 > 📝 **Note**: Session token limit applies to a single conversation, not cumulative API calls.

 ### Vision Model Configuration

-Qwen Code includes intelligent vision model auto-switching that detects images in your input and can automatically switch to vision-capable models for multimodal analysis. **This feature is enabled by default** - when you include images in your queries, you'll see a dialog asking how you'd like to handle the vision model switch.
+Papert Code includes intelligent vision model auto-switching that detects images in your input and can automatically switch to vision-capable models for multimodal analysis. **This feature is enabled by default** - when you include images in your queries, you'll see a dialog asking how you'd like to handle the vision model switch.

 #### Skip the Switch Dialog (Optional)